louvrmat000/Portfolio/Personal project part 2 results.md

 Trees for sheeps

 ### 435,096,800 ###
-trees for buffaloes
+Trees for buffaloes

 ### 384,389,400 ###
-trees for goats
+Trees for goats

 ### 270,615,100 ###
-Trees for ever dog on Earth
+Trees for dogs

 ### 166,802,000 ###
-Trees for every Odd-toed ungulate (horse and horse like creatures) on Earth
+Trees for odd-toed ungulates (horses and horse-like creatures)

 ### 145,745,100 ###
-Trees for every bird on Earth
+Trees for birds

 ### 108,329,100 ####
 Trees for camels

 ### 71,359,200 ####
-Trees for chikens
+Trees for chickens

 ### 58,766,500 ###
-Trees for every seal on Earth
+Trees for seals

 ### 17,054,200 ###
-Trees for every cat on Earth
+Trees for cats

 ### 9,463,500 ###
-trees for dears
+Trees for deers

 ### 3,420,400 ###
-Trees for every moose on Earth
+Trees for mooses

 ### 2,275,400 ###
-Trees for every bear on Earth
+Trees for bears

 ### 1,150,000 ###
-Trees for every duiker on Earth
+Trees for duikers

 ### 442,000 ###
-Trees for every gazelle on Earth
+Trees for gazelles

 ### 300 ###
-Trees for every bat on Earth
+Trees for bats

 # Conclusion #